Defending an AVO

 1. Gather all relevant documents, messages, and evidence related to the allegations

-2. Write down a timeline of events and your account of what happened
+2. a timeline of events and an account of what happened

-3. Identify any witnesses who can support your version of events
+3. any witnesses who can support a person's version of events

-4. Review the specific allegations and conditions in the AVO application
+4. the specific allegations and conditions in the AVO application

-5. Research your local court procedures and understand what to expect at a court hearing
+5. local court procedures and what to expect at a court hearing

-7. Prepare any statements or evidence you want to present to the court
+7. People often prepare any statements or evidence they wish to present to the court.

-8. Understand how a criminal record or other factors might be relevant to your situation
+8. People often consider how a criminal record or other factors might be relevant to their situation.

 How LawConnect can help